-Figure 7: Employment rates (left panel), DI recipiency rates (middle panel), and fraction receiving means-tested transfers (right panel) by age for individuals in the top 5 percentiles of frailty in the benchmark economy, the no-frailty-heterogeneity economy, and counterfactual economies 1-3.
+Employment rates (left panel), DI recipiency rates (middle panel), and fraction receiving means-tested transfers (right panel) by age for individuals in the top 5 percentiles of frailty in the benchmark economy, the no-frailty-heterogeneity economy, and counterfactual economies 1-3

-frail college graduates which increases their labor supply.
-This second effect operates even for the most highly frail individuals as Figure 7 shows.43 Notice that, at all ages, these individuals have higher employment and lower DI and means-tested transfer recipiency rates in the "NFH in Labor Productivity" economy relative to the benchmark.
+The labour productivity channel is the second most important channel through which health inequality impacts lifetime earnings inequality in the model.
+Shutting down this channel reduces lifetime earnings inequality at all ages.
+Using the average frailty profile to determine labour productivity reduces the variation in wages conditional on age.
+This has two effects.
+First, it leads directly to a reduction in earnings, and hence, lifetime earnings inequality.
+Second, it increases the returns from working for less educated individuals and frail college graduates which increases their labour supply.
+This second effect operates even for the most highly frail individuals as Figure 7 shows.
+At Notice that, at all ages, these individuals have higher employment and lower DI and means-tested transfer recipiency rates in the "NFH in Labour Productivity" economy relative to the benchmark.

-The disutility, medical expense, and mortality channels play relatively smaller roles.44 The smaller role of the mortality channel is due to two offsetting effects of shutting it down.
-First, it increases the life expectancy of frail individuals which increases their returns to work and labor supply.
+The disutility, medical expense, and mortality channels play relatively smaller roles.45 The smaller role of the mortality channel is due to two offsetting effects of shutting it down.
+First, it increases the life expectancy of frail individuals which increases their returns to work and labour supply.
 This effect works to reduce lifetime earnings inequality.
 Second, since mortality and productivity are negatively correlated in the benchmark (due to both education and health), it raises the survival rates of individuals in the bottom of the lifetime earnings distribution relative to those in the top.
 This second effect, which grows with age due to the nature of mortality risk, works to increase lifetime earnings inequality.